 Many views combine data from multiple tables or other views.
 A view based on multiple tables or other views can be read, but not updated.
-For example, the following statement creates a read-only view, PHONE_LIST, because it joins two tables, EMPLOYEE, and DEPARTMENT:
+For example, the following statement creates a read-only view, PHONE\LIST, because it joins two tables, EMPLOYEE, and DEPARTMENT:

 '''

 EXEC SOL

 CREATE VIEW PHONE LIST AS

 SELECT EMP NO, FIRST NAME, LAST NAME, LOCATION, PHONE NO

 FROM EMPLOYEE, DEPARTMENT

 WHERE EMPLOYEE.DEPT NO = DEPARTMENT.DEPT NO;

 EXEC SOL

-COMMIT:
+COMMIT;

 '''

 Only a view's creator initially has access to it.
 To assign read access to others, use GRANT.
-For more information about GRANT, see the security chapter of the Data Definition Guide
+For more information about GRANT, see "Planning Security" inthe Data Definition Guide